kanimaru/twitcher/README.md

 - Add info about custom image transformer
 - Add info about send_message_delay (## Time to wait in msec after each sent chat message.
 Values below ~310 might lead to a disconnect after 100 messages.)

-- Join / Leave channels are broken cause of cyclic dependencies find solution
 - Make Userstate Roomstate handling globally in the twitch_irc.
-To support "joining" multiple times the same room aka create new TwitchRooms without problems
+To support "joining" multiple times the same room aka create new TwitchRooms without problems / Test it
+- Eventsub needs to resubscribe after reconnecting
 - Fix CommandManager